janmonschke/quizzo/README.md

 !!
 First run: copy the contents of `.env.dev` into `.env` !!

-`npx prisma generate` - initialize the db

-`npx prisma db push` - create the database and the schema

-`npx prisma db seed` - seed database
+`npm run db:setup` - initialize and seed the database

-`npm run purge_db` - delete all data, recreated the db and seed it
+`npm run db:reset` - delete all data, recreated the db and seed it